 Create two or three buyer profiles and slightly tweak your onboarding for each type of user.
 You can group your users in one of two ways:

 For each category of user, you can create a separate, focused path to aha.
-Take a look at how API suite Twilio accomplishes this.
+Take a look at how API suite Twilio accomplishes this personalization through self-selection.

-Because developers can range in their job titles and expertise levels, Twilio wouldn't benefit from enriching their leads programmatically.
-Instead, Twilio lets users select from a “jobs to be done” menu.
-This way, they can be guided through their specific use case on this huge and versatile platform.
+Because developers range in job title and expertise, Twilio wouldn't benefit from enriching their leads programmatically.
+Instead, with just a few questions, Twilio lets users customize their user experience through a simple goal-based onboarding menu.
+This way, Twilio guides users through their specific use case to a personalized aha moment on their huge and versatile platform.

 Start with user preferences